Skip to content

 Enhanced Unterminated Block Parsing

-vue-stream-markdown builds upon the powerful unterminated block parsing capabilities from remend, a library maintained by the streamdown team.
-While remend handles most of the completion work for basic Markdown syntax (bold, italic, strikethrough, inline code, etc.), vue-stream-markdown implements more aggressive optimizations specifically for streaming scenarios.
+vue-stream-markdown implements powerful unterminated block parsing capabilities internally, inspired by remend from the streamdown project. vue-stream-markdown implements similar functionality with more aggressive optimizations specifically for streaming scenarios.

 Enhanced Features

-vue-stream-markdown extends remend's capabilities with enhanced handling for footnotes, links, images, tables, inline math, and syntax trimming.
+vue-stream-markdown extends the remend-inspired functionality with enhanced handling for footnotes, links, images, tables, math, and syntax trimming.
 These enhancements provide better visual feedback and prevent broken interactions during streaming.

 Footnotes